Steady-state calculation & checking the sizing

 - Visualization of various calculation results

-- Via the Details button: detailed breakdown of the pressure loss (manifold, probe field, network) along with the corresponding volume flow
+- Via the Details button: a detailed breakdown of the pressure loss (distributor, borehole field, network) along with the associated volume flow

-Pump sizing shows whether the stored pumps can handle the calculated pressure loss.
-For a cold district heating network with decentralized pumps, these are usually already built into the heat pump.
+The pump sizing shows whether the stored pumps can handle the calculated pressure loss.
+In a cold district heating network with decentralized pumps, these are usually already built into the heat pump.

 If the pressure loss exceeds the pump capacity, the sizing must be adjusted.